yulonglim/tp/docs/DeveloperGuide.md

 MSS:

 1. User requests to mark one or more students as present.
-2. TeachBook shows the student(s) with their attendance marked.
+2. TeachBook marks the students as present.

    Use case ends.

 Extensions:

 * 1a.
-At least one of the specified students does not exist.
+One or more specified students do not exist.
     * 1a1.
 TeachBook shows an error message.

       Use case ends.

-**Use case: UC18 - Mark all students as present**
+**Use case: UC18 - Mark all the students in the filtered student list as present**

 MSS:

-1. User requests to mark all students as present.
+1. User requests to mark all the students in the filtered student list as present.
-2. TeachBook shows all students with their attendance marked.
+2. TeachBook marks the students as present.

    Use case ends.

+Extensions:

+* 1a.
+The filtered student list is empty.
+    * 1a1.
+TeachBook shows an error message.

+      Use case ends.

 **Use case: UC19 - Mark one or more students as absent**

 MSS:

 1. User requests to mark one or more students as absent.
-2. TeachBook shows the student(s) with their attendance unmarked.
+2. TeachBook marks the students as absent.

    Use case ends.

 Extensions:

 * 1a.
-At least one of the specified students does not exist.
+One or more specified students do not exist.
     * 1a1.
 TeachBook shows an error message.

       Use case ends.

-**Use case: UC20 - Mark all students as absent**
+**Use case: UC20 - Mark all the students in the filtered student list as absent**

 MSS:

-1. User requests to mark all students as absent.
+1. User requests to mark all the students in the filtered student list as absent.
-2. TeachBook shows all students with their attendance unmarked.
+2. TeachBook marks the students as absent.

    Use case ends.

+Extensions:

+* 1a.
+The filtered student list is empty.
+    * 1a1.
+TeachBook shows an error message.

+      Use case ends.

 **Use case: UC21 - Set a grading system**

 MSS:

 1. User requests to set a grading system.

-[comment]: <> (2.
-User enters a list of grades for the grading system)
 2. TeachBook sets the grading system.

    Use case ends.

 Extensions:

 * 1a.
-Grading system is already present in TeachBook
+A grading system is currently in use in TeachBook.
     * 1a1.
 TeachBook shows an error message.

       Use case ends.

-[comment]: <> (    2a1.
-TeachBook requests user to delete existing grading system before setting a new one.)

-[comment]: <> (    2a2.
-User resets grading system &#40;UC02&#41;)

-[comment]: <> (    Use case resumes from step 2.)

-[comment]: <> (* 1b.
-Command format is invalid.)

-[comment]: <> (  * 1b1.
-TeachBook shows an error message.)

-[comment]: <> (    Use case ends.)

-[comment]: <> (    2b1.
-TeachBook requests user to follow the correct format.)

-[comment]: <> (    Use case resumes from step 2.)

 **Use case: UC22 - Reset grading system**

 MSS:

 1. User requests to reset the existing grading system.
 2. TeachBook resets the grading system.

 Extensions:

 * 1a.
-There is no grading system present in TeachBook.
+There is no grading system in use in TeachBook.
     * 1a1.
 TeachBook shows an error message.

       Use case ends.

-[comment]: <> (* 2b.
-Command format is invalid.)

-[comment]: <> (  * 2b1.
-TeachBook shows an error message.)

-[comment]: <> (    Use case ends.)

-**Use case: UC23 - Grade a student**
+**Use case: UC23 - Give grade to one or more student**

 MSS:

-1. User requests to grade a specific student.
+1. User requests to give a grade to one or more students.
-2. TeachBook grades the specified student.
+2. TeachBook gives the specified grade to the students.

 Extensions:

-1a.
-There is no grading system is present in TeachBook.
+* 1a.
+There is no grading system in use in TeachBook.

-[comment]: <> (    2a1.
-TeachBook prompts user to set a grading system)

-[comment]: <> (    2a2.
-User sets a new grading system &#40;UC01&#41;)

-[comment]: <> (    Use case resumes from step 2.)
     * 1a1.
 TeachBook shows an error message.

       Use case ends.

-1b.
-Specified grade is invalid.
+* 1b.
+The specified grade is invalid.

-[comment]: <> (    2b1.
-TeachBook informs user that the grade is invalid and displays the current grading system.)

-[comment]: <> (    Use case resumes from step 2.)

     * 1b1.
 TeachBook shows an error message.

       Use case ends.

-**Use case: UC24 - Sort students according to grade**
+**Use case: UC24 - Give grade to all the students in the filtered student list**

 MSS:

-1. User requests to sort the students according to their grade.
+1. User requests to give a grade to all the students in the filtered student list.
-2. TeachBook sorts the students according to their grade specified by the grading system.
+2. TeachBook gives the specified grade to the students.

-    Use case ends.

-Extension:
+Extensions:

-1a.
-There is no grading system is present in TeachBook.
+* 1a.
+There is no grading system in use in TeachBook.

-[comment]: <> (    2a1.
-TeachBook prompts user to set a grading system)

-[comment]: <> (    2a2.
-User sets a new grading system &#40;UC01&#41;)

-[comment]: <> (    Use case resumes from step 2.)

     * 1a1.
 TeachBook shows an error message.

       Use case ends.

-[comment]: <> (2b.
-TeachBook detects that the command format is invalid.)

-[comment]: <> ([comment]: <> &#40;    2b1.
-TeachBook requests user to follow the correct format.&#41;)

-[comment]: <> ([comment]: <> &#40;    Use case resumes from step 2.&#41;)
+* 1b.
+The specified grade is invalid.
+    * 1b1.
+TeachBook shows an error message.

+      Use case ends.

+* 1c.
+The filtered student list is empty.
-[comment]: <> (* 2b1.
-TeachBook shows an error message.)
+    * 1c1.
+TeachBook shows an error message.

-[comment]: <> (  Use case ends.)
+      Use case ends.

-**Use case: UC25 - Sort students according to name**
+**Use case: UC25 - Sort students according to grade**

 MSS:

-1. User requests to sort the students according to their name.
+1. User requests to sort the students according to their grade.
-2. TeachBook sorts the students according to their name in alphabetical order.
+2. TeachBook sorts the students according to their grade.

-[comment]: <> (2a.
-TeachBook detects that the command format is invalid.)

-[comment]: <> (* 2a1.
-TeachBook shows an error message.)

-[comment]: <> (  Use case ends.)

-**Use case: UC26 - Print out list of student**

-Preconditions: There exists a currently selected class.

-MSS:

-1. User request to get an Excel sheet of students for currently selected class.
-2. TeachBook generate the Excel sheet.

     Use case ends.

 Extensions:

 * 1a.
-Teacher does not have Excel on the device.
+There is no grading system in use in TeachBook.
-    * 2a1.
+    * 1a1.
 TeachBook shows an error message.

       Use case ends.

-* 1b.
-User does not have a downloads folder on the device.
-    * 1b1.
-TeachBook shows an error message.

-      Use case ends.

-**Use case: UC27 - Print out list of student with additional columns**

-Preconditions: There exists a currently selected class.
+**Use case: UC26 - Sort students according to name**

 MSS:

+1. User requests to sort the students according to their name.
+2. TeachBook sorts the students according to their name.

+**Use case: UC27 - Generate an Excel sheet containing information of students in the filtered student list**

+MSS:

-1. User request to get an Excel sheet of students for currently selected class with additional custom columns.
+1. User requests to generate an Excel sheet containing information of students in the filtered student list.
-2. TeachBook generate the Excel sheet with requested information.
+2. TeachBook generates the Excel sheet and stored the file in the `downloads` folder of user's device.

    Use case ends.

 Extensions:

 * 1a.
-Teacher inputs wrong format for columns.
+User does not have Excel installed on the device.
     * 1a1.
 TeachBook shows an error message.

       Use case ends.

 * 1b.
-Teacher does not have Excel on the device.
+User does not have a `downloads` folder on the device.
     * 1b1.
 TeachBook shows an error message.

       Use case ends.

 * 1c.
-User does not have a downloads folder on the device.
+The app does not have permission to write to the `downloads` folder.
     * 1c1.
 TeachBook shows an error message.

       Use case ends.

 **Use case: UC28 - Undo a command**

 MSS:

-1. User request to undo a command.
+1. User requests to undo a recent command.
 2. TeachBook shows the exact state before the command that is being undone was executed.

    Use case ends.

 Extensions:

 * 1a.
-User does not have any commands to undo.
+There is no commands to undo.
     * 1a1.
 TeachBook shows an error message.

       Use case ends.

-**Use case: UC29 - Redo an undo command**
+**Use case: UC29 - Redo a command**

 MSS:

-1. User requests to redo a recent undo command.
+1. User requests to redo a recently undone command.
 2. TeachBook shows the exact state before the previous undo command was executed.

    Use case ends.

 Extensions:

 * 1a.
-TeachBook does not have any undo commands to redo.
+There is no commands to redo.
     * 1a1.
 TeachBook shows an error message.

       Use case ends.